My own experience with teacher stress can be summed up in one sleepless night.

 In my workshops on personalized learning and inquiry-based learning, teachers tell me they would love to try these models of instruction.
 They plan to use them to “supplement” their current approach.
-But they have a hard time telling me what they will stop doing to make room for the new strategies.
+But they have a hard time telling me what they will take out to make room for the new strategies.

-I’ve found that the educators who are the most eager to innovate are also the most likely to suffer from teacher stress (myself included).
+Educators who are the most eager to innovate are often the most likely to suffer from teacher stress.

-This tendency is true of teaching methods, resources, websites, you-name-it.
+This relates to teaching methods, resources, websites, you-name-it.
 The reality is that school schedules already have 10 pounds of learning stuffed in a 5 pound sack.
 Every minute of instructional time and planning time are usually spoken for.

 So before you commit to putting anything new on your plate, first decide what you will take off.

-Teaching will always be a challenging job.
-And even if you reduce your stress levels, they are still likely to be higher than in many other professions.
+You’ll never get rid of teacher stress entirely.
+Even if you remove these five sources of stress, your stress levels are still likely to be higher than in many other professions.

-In these instances, teachers need to be creative about fulfilling administrative mandates while also doing what is best for themselves and their students.
+Your school’s rules may prevent you from following some of these tips.
+And in these cases, you’ll need to be creative about fulfilling mandates while also doing what is best for you and your students.